ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 This feature is currently opt-in on iOS.
 However, it will be enabled by default starting in Ionic 8 at which point the following CSS will no longer be necessary.
 :::

 Dynamic Font Scaling is already enabled by default on Android.
-Developers can enable it on iOS by setting the following CSS globally:
+Developers can enable it on iOS using the following steps:

+1. Ensure that the [typography.css](./global-stylesheets#typographycss) file is imported.
+2. Add the following CSS to a global stylesheet:

 ```css
 html {